Mercerenies/a-turtles-troll/README.md

 * The grass poison/slowness effect will not apply if you're wearing boots; instead, your boots lose one durability when you touch tall grass
+* Wearing a pumpkin on your head allows you to go in water without getting electrocuted
 * Weeping Angels will now spawn rarely in the wild
 * Weeping Angels now provide a custom death message
 * Fixed several of the glitchier aspects of the Weeping Angels effect